cgpeanut/GCP-DevOps-SRE-Part2/README.md

        - CI/CD needs full monitoring
        - Synthetic, proactive monitoring

-Site Reliability Engineering (SRE) - what happens when a software engineer is tasked with what used to be called operations.
+Site Reliability Engineering (SRE) - what happens when a software engineer is tasked with what used to be called opeations.

+Why reliabilty ?
+    - most important: does the product work ?
+    - Reliability is the absence of errors.
+    - Unstable service likely indicates a variety of issues.
+    - Must attend to reliability all the time - not justr when there is your hair is on fire.

+class SRE Implements DevOps